 • running up and down the stairs

 I need to stress this first: getting up to move is simply great for your health, both physical AND mental, period.
-But if you are also worried about gaining weight during lock-down I have some great news for you: you can certainly burn some calories during the mini-workout.
+But if you wonder about fat burning I have some great news for you: you can certainly burn fat during the mini-workout.